Jirka-Mayer/BachelorThesis/thesis-text.md

 First experiment trains a model on real-world incipits, second uses randomly generated incipits and te third one combines both approaches in a 1:1 ratio.
 The last experiment validates on real-world incipits, since the evaluation will also be performed on real-world music.
 The second experiment validates on random incipits, because we wanted to simulate a scenario where we don't have access to real-world incipits.

-We trained each model for 20 epochs and took the one with the lowest edit distance, averaged over the validation dataset.
+We trained each experiment for 20 epochs and took the model with lowest edit distance, averaged over the validation dataset.

     graphs of the validation & training edit distances from the tensorboard